 Our NGO Status

 The Wellesley Centers for Women (WCW) received NGO (Non-Governmental Organization) Special Consultative Status with the Economic and Social Council for the United Nations (UN) in 2001.
 This standing allows WCW to designate official representatives to a wide range of UN meetings held around the globe, including the United Nations Commission on the Status of Women.

 Our work is sustained by funding from federal, state, and local government agencies, private foundations, the Centers’ endowment (managed by Wellesley College), and the generosity of individual donors committed to social change, as well as support from Wellesley College.
 WCW receives 2-4% of its net revenues, plus essential infrastructure, facility, and governance support from Wellesley College.

 The Wellesley Centers for Women (WCW) at Wellesley College is the largest social science organization in the U.S. dedicated to gender research.
 The College founded the Center for Research on Women in 1974 and the Stone Center for Development Services and Studies in 1981.
 The two centers came together in 1995 to form a single organization--the Wellesley Centers for Women.

-WCW has close and special ties with several Wellesley College programs including: Stone Center Counseling Service. (which is a part of the Division of Student Life) and shares mission and offices alongside WCW's, and the National HERS Project (which organizes programs that improve the status and opportunities of female academic professionals) and is also housed alongside WCW scholars.
+WCW has close and special ties with several Wellesley College programs including the Stone Center Counseling Service, a part of the Division of Student Life that shares its mission and offices with WCW, and the National HERS Project, which organizes programs that improve the status and opportunities of female academic professionals and is also housed alongside WCW scholars.